Socorro County, New Mexico: Politics

+In the past, Socorro County had leaned toward the Democratic Party, though in recent elections, it has been shifting toward the Republican Party.
 The majority (51 percent) of voters registered in the 2012 General Election were Democrats, with the rest of registered voters breaking down as 30 percent Republican, 15 percent Declined To Say, and 3 percent Other.
-In 2012, Socorro County voted for President Obama 56 percent to 38 percent, with a trend of voting Democratic in the previous five presidential elections.
+In 2012, Socorro County voted for President Obama 56 percent to 38 percent, with a trend of voting Democratic from 1992 through 2020.
+In 2024, Donald Trump carried the county with a narrow majority, the first time a Republican presidential candidate had done this since Bush in 1988.

 Socorro County voted for Senator Heinrich (D) 53 percent to 43 percent in 2012.
 While Rep. Pearce (R) won Socorro County 52 percent to 48 percent in 2012, Socorro supported Democrats for the U.S. House in both 2008 and 2010 (with 50.2% and 63% Democratic, respectively).
 The County supported Governor Martinez (R) 53 percent to 47 percent in 2010 but went for Governor Richardson (D) in both 2002 and 2006.
 Socorro has supported Democratic state senators in Districts 28 and 30 for every election since 2000.
 In contrast, the county has supported a Republican state representative in District 49 since 2000.

 The current county commissioners of Socorro County are: